GuidesWikiThermal Throttling Explained

 Thermal throttling in itself is not a bad thing, as it’s simply a mechanism to protect your CPU and GPU from damage.

 However, thermal throttling indicates your CPU/GPU is running too hot.
 And even though your CPU/GPU can run perfectly fine below the TjMax, temperatures near the thermal throttling limit generally indicate something is wrong.
-Optimally, both your CPU and GPU should be running at under 80°C, even at 100% load.
+Optimally, your CPU and GPU should run under 80°C, even at 100% load.

 How To Prevent Thermal Throttling

-Thermal throttling can be caused by a variety of reasons.
+A variety of reasons can cause thermal throttling.
 These include but are not limited to dried-out thermal paste, dust buildup inside your case, and an inadequate cooling solution[6].
 Here are a few fixes that might fix your thermal throttling problem:

 Remove Excess Dust From Your Case

 Even if you have a triple-fan GPU or a beefy CPU liquid cooler, dust will prevent it from running optimally and cause thermal throttling.
-Use a compressed air can or an air blower to get rid of excess dust inside your PC case, and make sure to target all the fans.
+Use a compressed air can or an air blower to eliminate excess dust inside your PC case and target all the fans.
 We also have a detailed guide on how to clean your PC without compressed air

 A PC case